EloiMt/Long-short-strategy/README.md

-# Long-short-strategy
+# Long-Short Strategy

-# Python Project: Long-Short Strategy
+## **Python Project: Long-Short Strategy**

 ### **Project Overview**
-This project explores a **Long-Short Investment Strategy**, using momentum and value-based scoring metrics to identify the most promising stocks for long and short positions.
-The goal is to assess the viability and profitability of this strategy in a real-world setting using historical market data.
+This project explores a **Long-Short Investment Strategy**, leveraging momentum and value-based scoring metrics to identify the most promising stocks for long and short positions.
+The aim is to evaluate the strategy's profitability and its ability to outperform key market indices using historical data.

-The methodology builds upon widely recognized momentum and value investing principles, combining them to create an optimized portfolio strategy.
+By combining established momentum and value investing principles, the strategy seeks to maximize returns through monthly portfolio rebalancing and dynamic scoring.

 ---